-July 2008 Brian Thomas, a retired steelworker from South Wales called the authorities in order to report an emergency, and to report a crime:
+In July 2008, Brian Thomas, a retired steelworker from South Wales, called the authorities to report an emergency, and to report a crime:

-The police arrive minutes later and find Brian Thomas crying next to his camper van which he and his wife rented earlier for their west-coast vacation.
+The police arrived minutes later and found Brian Thomas crying next to his camper van, which he and his wife had rented earlier for their west-coast vacation.

 He screamed his lungs out and grabbed the intruder by the throat to throw him off his wife.

 The harder the intruder struggled; the harder Brian squeezed.

 The intruder fought back with all they had, scratched him, kicked him, screamed at him, but Thomas choked harder and harder until they stopped moving.

 At that moment, Thomas came back to his senses and realised his hands were not around the neck of an intruder; it was the neck of his wife that he was holding in his hands.

 In horror, he immediately let go of her fragile body, trying to wake her gently, repeatedly asking her if she was all right.

 She would never move again.
 Brian Thomas realised that he had killed his wife with his own hands.

 At first, the police were sceptical, and it all sounded like cold-blooded murder.
 However, friends and relatives told the authorities that they were a loving couple.